dterstege/dterstege.github.io/_pages/about.md

 Dylan Terstege
 -------------------

-I am a neuroscience PhD candidate studying in the [Epp Lab](https://epplab.com) in the Hotchkiss Brain Institute at the University of Calgary.
+I am a neuroscience PhD candidate studying under the supervison of [Dr. Jonathan Epp](https://epplab.com).
+The Epp Lab is a part of the Hotchkiss Brain Institute within the University of Calgary's Cumming School of Medicine.

+---

 ## Academic Interests